26 Aug

 Try to stick to your pet’s regular brushing schedule as much as possible, as consistency provides comfort during the upheaval.
 Ensure access to clean drinking water, especially if moving to a new region, and consider using dental chews or treats to supplement brushing when time or access is limited.
 Finally, create a calm environment for brushing and use positive reinforcement to help reduce your pet’s stress.

-Best Toothbrushes for Dogs and Cats
+What to Look for in the Best Toothbrush for Dogs and Cats

 Here are the main types of toothbrushes and how they fit different pet needs: